Cromega08/Cromega08/README.md

 ## 🤴 Curiosities About Me

-🖤 As said before, I love the knowledge 📖, try to learn everythin i can 📚, sometimes very disastrously 😵‍💫.
-And don't have an specific topic, know from economics to philosophy, astronomy, physics, languages and multitude of subjects 👨‍🔬 (not at a professional/expert level, but as a general culture thing).
+🖤 As said before, I love the knowledge 📖, try to learn everything I can 📚, sometimes very disastrously 😵‍💫.
+Don't have an specific topic, know from economics to philosophy, astronomy, physics, languages and multitude of subjects 👨‍🔬 (not an expert, but as a general culture thing).
 <br/><br/>
 💻 I started in coding learning Data-Science with Python, and just tried HTML/CSS because (supposedly 🙄) "Every developer should know HTML/CSS/JS", but ended in love with UI/UX design 👨‍🎨.
 This is an example of how I jump from topic to topic while learning 😆.
 <br/><br/>
 💬 I speak Spanish 🔤 and English 🇺🇸, and the most basics of French 🇫🇷.
 Spanish is my language of birth 🇻🇪, English is the language I do everything in my daily life 🌇, and French is an investment in my life plan ✈️.
 <br/><br/>
-👓 I am quite erudite, being the holder of a scholarship 👨‍🎓 and the best state test 📄 in my high school graduation (top 50 in my city 🏙️).
+👓 I am quite erudite, was the recipient of a scholarship 👨‍🎓 and the best state test 📄 in my high school graduation (top 50 in my city 🏙️).
 <br/><br/>
 🎓 I have 4 technical degrees: 2️⃣ Two that I studied while I was in secondary school and high school 🏫, oriented towards administration, finance and marketing 👨‍💼; and other 2️⃣ two thanks to my scholarship, centered in Android Development and Web Development 👨‍💻.
 <br/><br/>